BretJohnson1/atlas-simple_shell/README.md

 * Prompts the user
 	The shell will initalize itself replicating paths and enviroments.
-	If it fails it will free the memory of the input and flush out the nonsense, returning a "$" ready for another input.
+	If it fails it will free the memory of the input and flush out the nonsense, returning a "OMG what now!?" ready for another input.

 * Executes (Things)
 	Our shell can execute alot of the basic commands but also execute and executable file we may want to execute.